 Social Housing Walking Tour: Sat 22 April 2:30pm- 4:30pm starting at Cardboard Citizens HQ

-Home Truths Film Nights: 4 May, 9 May & 11 May 7pm - 9pm at The London College of Communications
+Home Truths Film Nights: 4 May & 9 May Doors at 6pm at London College of Communication

-A series of three film nights exploring history and current stories around housing and homelessness.
+Two film nights exploring history and current stories around housing and homelessness.
 Cardboard Citizens have collated submissions from film-makers, suggestions from housing and arts sector professionals, and their own digging in the archives to bring together a mix of fiction and documentary films about social housing and homelessness in London over the last 60 years, all the way up to the present with recent new films and tasters made for the Reel Homes short film competition.
-With thanks to the BFI Britain on Film, Inside Housing, LCC and all those who submitted.

 Public Talk: Professor Will Alsop, Tue 23 May 7pm at The Doodle Bar, 60 Druid Street, London SE1 2EZ